 Of course, communication is a two-way street!
 So it’s obviously essential that students quickly learn to understand their chosen language when they are being spoken to.

 A large part of developing this skill clearly occurs during the conversation practice outlined above.
-But both Sanako Connect and Reactored also allow teachers to create and share a wide range of audio stimulus materials and to develop bespoke tasks that test students’ listening skills and comprehension.
+But Sanako Connect also allows teachers to create and share a wide range of audio stimulus materials and to develop bespoke tasks that test students’ listening skills and comprehension.

 Writing skills (Written expression)